Jaramillo says she won't run again

 The fifth-term Benton County commissioner will step down at the end of this year when her current term expires and will not seek re-election, she announced on Friday.

-In an email to county employees and elected officials, Jaramillo thanked the county staff, volunteers and leadership for their work and said she was stepping down to spend more time with family and friends.
+In an email to county employees and elected officials, Jaramillo, who is a Philomath resident, thanked the county staff, volunteers and leadership for their work and said she was stepping down to spend more time with family and friends.

 • Dedicating Beazell Memorial Forest, Fitton Green Natural Area, Fort Hoskins Historical Park and the boardwalk for the Jackson-Frazier Wetland.